 At the same time, the open group has limitations and has been criticized for its level of effectiveness, given the difficulties this kind of group may create.
-Group cohesion may build slowly due to participants' exits and entrances from time to time.
-Consequential regressive processes are difficult and harsh for some participants, representing a sense of lack of boundaries, resulting from situations of uncertainty brought about by participation in open-ended groups, for those who have difficulty with these situations.
+Group cohesion may build slowly due to participants’ periodic exits and entrances.
+Consequential regressive processes are difficult and harsh for some participants, representing a sense of lack of boundaries, resulting from situations of uncertainty brought about by participation in open-ended groups for those who have difficulty with these situations.
 According to Barr and Hurst (2010), the central criticism of open groups is primarily of the regressions that participants undergo, as well as the concerns and anxieties that emerge from the group as they undergo the process; nonetheless Barr and Hurst find that open groups’ therapeutic value outweighs any disadvantages.
-Moreover, Berman (2015) contends that an open therapeutic group is not necessarily effective for everyone, such as those individuals whose self-structure is not yet solidified, or for those with narcissistic deprivation (these individuals will have difficulty coping with the gap between their own needs and group interactions and the needs of others) as is required in open groups.
+Moreover, Berman (2015) contends that an open therapeutic group is not necessarily effective for everyone, such as those individuals whose self-structure is not yet crystallized, or for those with narcissistic deprivation, who will have difficulty coping with the gap between their own needs and group interactions and the needs of others, as is required in open groups.
 Another limitation of an open group may reflect the reality of the modern age, where people, especially the young, need immediate and speedy responses, and have difficulty with extended processes.
-Facilitators may find it difficult to maintain a firm hold on the group, considering the demand for short, quick and immediate therapy (Lorentzen et al., 2018).
-The main drawback of open groups may therefore be that they are long-term processes requiring the ability to cope with such progression due to participants' entrances and exits.
+Facilitators may find it difficult to maintain a firm hold on the group, considering the demand for short and immediate therapy (Lorentzen et al., 2018).
+The main drawback of open groups may therefore be that they are long-term processes demanding the ability to cope with such progression due to participants’ entrances and exits.

 Context

-The Adult Probation Service in Israel is enshrined in the criminal law and is an integral part of the law enforcement system as such, the service provides diagnosis, supervision, treatment and rehabilitation services to those involved in a criminal incident (suspects, defendants and victims) who were adults (over 18 years) at the time.
+The Adult Probation Service in Israel is enshrined in the criminal law and is an integral part of the law enforcement system.
+The service provides diagnosis, supervision, treatment and rehabilitation services to those involved in a criminal incident (suspects, defendants, and victims) who were adults (over 18 years) at the time.

 The official purpose of the Adult Probation Service is to reduce the potential risk to society (among them a reduction in recidivism rates) by recommending alternatives to punishment in the service of the justice system.
-The probation officers for adults are social workers who specialize in the diagnosis, supervision, treatment and rehabilitation of offenders (Ministry of Welfare and Social Services, 2014).
-In recent years, there have been changes in the emphases of adult probation service work from an almost complete reduction of individual therapies to expand group therapy in the model of open groups, as an alternative to incarceration (Yanai, 2010).
+The probation officers for adults are social workers who specialize in the diagnosis, supervision, treatment, and rehabilitation of offenders (Ministry of Welfare and Social Services, 2014).
+In recent years, there have been changes in the emphases of adult probation service work from an almost complete reduction of individual therapies to an expansion of group therapy in the model of open groups as an alternative to incarceration (Yanai, 2010).

 The groups are led by probation officers (the facilitators) who specialize in group work in the form of co-therapy and are supervised by counselors in the probation service.
-In each group 10-15 participants, depending on the diagnosis process, the participants are referred to a group that matches the type of offense.
-The entry and exit of the groups are determined by the group facilitators at fixed time stations and therefore at the same time different groups exist in accordance with the wide range of types of offenses.
+Each group includes 10–15 participants, depending on the diagnosis process, and the participants are referred to a group that matches their type of offense.
+The entry and exits in the groups are determined by the group facilitators at fixed time stations.
+Different groups reflecting the wide range of types of offenses operate at the same time.